gtmanfred/saltdocker/README.md

 ## Salt Wheel Modules

 If the salt-master is not configured immediately at the start, the master config can be updated using wheel modules via the salt api using the [Salt Config Wheel Module](https://docs.saltstack.com/en/latest/ref/wheel/all/salt.wheel.config.html)

+## Volumes for Salt Keys

+In order to make volumes available to the `salt` user in the container, assign the group id `450` to the directory before it mounting it on the container.